-CONCLUSION
+CONCLUSION AND RECOMMENDATIONS

 Based on the findings, the use of Ilocano worksheets as localized instructional materials significantly improves the academic performance of Grade 3 learners in Mathematics.
 While English worksheets yielded only marginal gains, the Ilocano worksheets enabled learners to better grasp mathematical concepts by leveraging their mother tongue.
 This confirms the effectiveness of mother tongue-based instruction in enhancing understanding, retention, and academic achievement in a multilingual learning environment.